jdcloudcom/en/documentation/Domain-Name-&-License/JD-Cloud-DNS/Pricing/Renew-Process.md

   ![renew1](../../../../image/dns-img/renew1.png)

-3. Find the domain to be renewed, click **Renew** in the operation bar, log in the “Renew Page” and carry out renewal operation
+3. Find the domain to be renewed, click **Renew** in the operation bar, log in the "Renew Page" and carry out renewal operation

   ![renew2](../../../../image/dns-img/renew2.png)